Summary of Requirements for the Degree

 Courses listed under the major requirements for the degree will be included in the calculation of the major GPA.
 Courses that could not apply toward the major as an elective or required course would not be counted in the calculation of the major GPA.
-This would include MATH 1022, for example.
+This would include BIOL 1011, for example.

 Distinction in Major

-To graduate with a Distinction in Mathematics and Computer Science with Teaching, a student should meet the following requirements:
+To graduate with a Distinction in Biology with Teaching, students must meet the following requirements:

-Achieve a 3.50 GPA or better for the aggregate of courses required for the B.S. in Mathematics and Computer Science with Teaching.
+Achieve a 3.50 GPA or better for the aggregate of courses required for the B.S. in Biology with Teaching.

-Course List Code Title Credit Hours MAES 2189 Classroom Interactions 3 or SCTC 3485 Science and Mathematics in the Classroom MAES 4189 Project-Based Instruction 3 or SCTC 4485 Integrating STEM Practice in Diverse Teaching Environments EDUC 4802 TUteach Apprentice Teaching Seminar 1 EDUC 4388 TUteach Apprentice Teaching 6
+Course List Code Title Credit Hours SCES 2189 Classroom Interactions 3 or SCTC 3485 Science and Mathematics in the Classroom SCES 4189 Project-Based Instruction 3 or SCTC 4485 Integrating STEM Practice in Diverse Teaching Environments EDUC 4802 TUteach Apprentice Teaching Seminar 1 EDUC 4388 TUteach Apprentice Teaching 6

 Write a final research paper either in a topic combining both major content and pedagogy or a topic focused on research in Biology.
 They must present their research for evaluation and present at a departmental research poster session before graduation.
 Consult the undergraduate TUteach advisor for more details.